Junaid986/PDFCrawler/README.md

 PATH_TO_CRAWL : Directory to crawl.

-ADD_DIVIDER_PAGE : If add divider page(0/1).
-Convinient for printing purposes.
+ADD_DIVIDER_PAGE : If add divider page(0/1). convenient for printing purposes.

 ## USAGE